Ryan Burge (footballer): Doncaster Rovers

 Burge moved to Championship club Doncaster Rovers on a short-term deal on transfer deadline day, 31 January 2011.
-He made his Doncaster debut as a second-half substitute in a 6–0 home defeat to Ipswich Town on 15 February 2011.
+He made his Doncaster debut as a 69th minute substitute in a 6–0 home defeat to Ipswich Town on 15 February 2011.
 That was to be his only appearance for the club.
 On 17 March 2011, Burge joined League Two team Oxford United on loan for the rest of the season, after impressing in a reserve game against Colchester United which Oxford won 2–0.
 He went straight into the starting line-up for the match against Crewe Alexandra two days later, and provided the assist for James Constable's winning goal.
 His first performance at Oxford received praise in the local media.
-A week later, Steve MacLean opened the scoring against Burton Albion, but Burge reportedly claimed the goal after the ball took a deflection off his heel on its way into the net for what would have been his first Football League goal.
-In mid-April 2011 he was recalled by Doncaster, and a few weeks later they offered him a new deal.
+A week later, Steve MacLean opened the scoring against Burton Albion.
+Burge reportedly claimed the goal after the ball took a deflection off his heel on its way into the net for what would have been his first Football League goal.
+In mid-April 2011 Doncaster recalled him, and a few weeks later they offered him a new deal.

 Hyde to Port Vale

 In June 2011 he signed a two-year deal with Micky Adams' Port Vale.
 The League Two club had to pay Hyde a small undisclosed fee, as the Conference North side secured his contract from their partnership with the Glenn Hoddle Academy.
 He missed the start of the 2011–12 season with a knee injury, and in November 2011 it was revealed that he would have to undergo surgery to correct the problem.
 He did not feature in matchday squads for the rest of the season, and was transfer listed in May 2012.
-The door to the first team remained open though, after Burge had an encouraging and injury-free pre-season.
+The door to the first-team remained open though, after Burge had an encouraging and injury-free pre-season.